What sparked the Iran protests?

 "It's counterproductive," he added.

 The impact of sanctions is debatable.
 Many argue they are an effective tool for putting political pressure on governments and changing their behaviour.
+Others claim they disproportionately affect ordinary people, create hostility towards those who enforce them and are seldom effective.

 Could the protests topple the regime?